AlloSphere-Research-Group/AlloSystem/allovsr/AlloInstall.md

 Any thoughts on shrinking that PCH would be welcome.
 For now, though, it seems to have no side effect except to take up some space on your laptop.
 You can always delete the file (with the expense of much longer compile times).

+There are currently a lot of warnings that get thrown around during compilation.
+I'm aware of them and need to abolish them . . .
+Doesn't effect performance for now though.

 Try one of the examples: